ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleLeadTrailDataTime.rst

 IVehicleLeadTrailDataTime
 =========================

-.. py:class:: IVehicleLeadTrailDataTime
+.. py:class:: ansys.stk.core.stkobjects.IVehicleLeadTrailDataTime

    object

    Configure the amount of time to display the vehicle's path in 2D or 3D window.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleLeadTrailDataTime

 Overview
 --------